Market Insights Hub

 What's Actually Happening (and Why It Matters to Your Property)

 "Rental market trends" sounds like something only institutional investors track.
-But for independent landlords and small property managers, these trends show up as real operational problems.
+But for independent landlords and property managers, these trends show up as real operational problems.
 Units sitting vacant longer.
 Applicants who cannot clear income checks.
 Competing buildings offering six weeks free.
 Or a renewal season that feels weaker than last year.

 Nationally, the market has moved from the rapid rent growth of 2021 to 2022 into what is best described as a late-cycle pause.
 Headline rent numbers barely move, while local conditions swing widely.